-Field Required Type Description measurement_id Yes integer A unique identifier for each Measurement. person_id Yes integer A foreign key identifier to the Person about whom the measurement was recorded.
-The demographic details of that Person are stored in the PERSON table. measurement_concept_id Yes integer A foreign key to the standard measurement concept identifier in the Standardized Vocabularies. $measurement_date$ Yes date The date of the Measurement.

-Field Required Type Description measurement_datetime No datetime The date and time of the Measurement.
+Field Required Type Description measurement_id person_id Yes Yes integer integer A unique identifier for each Measurement.
+A foreign key identifier to the Person about whom the measurement was recorded.
+The demographic details of that Person are stored in the PERSON table. $measurement\concept\id$ Yes integer A foreign key to the standard measurement concept identifier in the Standardized Vocabularies. measurement_date measurement_datetime Yes No date datetime The date of the Measurement.
+The date and time of the Measurement.
 Some database systems don't have a datatype of time.
-To accommodate all temporal analyses, datatype datetime can be used (combining measurement_date and measurement_time forum discussion) $measurement_type_concept_id$ Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the provenance from where the Measurement record was recorded. operator_concept_id No integer A foreign key identifier to the predefined Concept in the Standardized Vocabularies reflecting the mathematical operator that is applied to the value_as_number.
-Operators are <, <=, =, >=, >. value_as_number No float A Measurement result where the result is expressed as a numeric value. value_as_concept_id No integer A foreign key to a Measurement result represented as a Concept from the Standardized Vocabularies (e.g., positive/negative, present/absent, low/high, etc.). unit_concept_id No integer A foreign key to a Standard Concept ID of Measurement Units in the Standardized Vocabularies. range_low No float The lower limit of the normal range of the Measurement result.
+To accommodate all temporal analyses, datatype datetime can be used (combining measurement_date and measurement_time forum discussion) $measurement\type\concept\id$ Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the provenance from where the Measurement record was recorded. operator_concept_id No integer A foreign key identifier to the predefined Concept in the Standardized Vocabularies reflecting the mathematical operator that is applied to the value_as_number.
+Operators are <, <=, =, >=, >. value_as_number No float A Measurement result where the result is expressed as a numeric value. value_as_concept_id No integer A foreign key to a Measurement result represented as a Concept from the Standardized Vocabularies (e.g., positive/negative, present/absent, low/high, etc.). $unit\concept\id$ No integer A foreign key to a Standard Concept ID of Measurement Units in the Standardized Vocabularies. range_low No float The lower limit of the normal range of the Measurement result.
 The lower range is assumed to be of the same unit of measure as the Measurement value. range_high No float The upper limit of the normal range of the Measurement.
-The upper range is assumed to be of the same unit of measure as the Measurement value. provider_id No integer A foreign key to the provider in the PROVIDER table who was responsible for initiating or obtaining the measurement. visit_occurrence_id No integer A foreign key to the Visit in the VISIT_OCCURRENCE table during which the Measurement was recorded. measurement_source_value No varchar(50) The Measurement name as it appears in the source data.
-This code is mapped to a Standard Concept in the Standardized Vocabularies and the original code is stored here for reference. $measurement_source_concept_ic$ d No integer A foreign key to a Concept in the Standard Vocabularies that refers to the code used in the source. unit_source_value No varchar(50) The source code for the unit as it appears in the source data.
-This code is mapped to a standard unit concept in the Standardized Vocabularies and the original code is stored here for reference.

-Field Required Type Description value_source_value No varchar(50) The source value associated with the content of the value_as_number or value_as_concept_id as stored in the source data.
+The upper range is assumed to be of the same unit of measure as the Measurement value. provider_id No integer A foreign key to the provider in the PROVIDER table who was responsible for initiating or obtaining the measurement.

+Field Required Type Description visit_occurrence_id No integer A foreign key to the Visit in the VISIT_OCCURRENCE table during which the Measurement was recorded. visit_detail_id No integer A foreign key to the Visit Detail in the VISIT_DETAIL table during which the Measurement was recorded. measurement_source_value No varchar(50) The Measurement name as it appears in the source data.
+This code is mapped to a Standard Concept in the Standardized Vocabularies and the original code is stored here for reference. measurement_source_concept_id d No integer A foreign key to a Concept in the Standard Vocabularies that refers to the code used in the source. unit_source_value No varchar(50) The source code for the unit as it appears in the source data.
+This code is mapped to a standard unit concept in the Standardized Vocabularies and the original code is stored here for reference. value_source_value No varchar(50) The source value associated with the content of the value_as_number or value_as_concept_id as stored in the source data.